Core Beliefs

 The Lord's Supper

-Lord’s Supper is open to all that share a salvation experience with Jesus Christ.
-We share in Lord’s Supper four times each year, two of which take place during the Sunday morning worship.
-Participants share in the Bread and Cup by coming forward to the front of the church to receive them.
-Two additional times (1st Sunday in October and Maundy Thursday) we dedicate an evening service to the Lord’s Supper.
-The service begins with Self-examination, Feet washing, Fellowship meal, and ending with the celebration of the Bread and Cup.
+We believe the Lord's Supper is open to all who share a salvation experience with Jesus Christ.
+We share in the Lord's Supper two times each year.
+On the 1st Sunday in October and Maundy Thursday, we dedicate an evening service to the Lord's Supper.
+The service begins with self-examination, foot washing, and a fellowship meal, and it ends with celebrating the Bread and Cup.
+Additionally, we share in a communion service two times a year in January and July.
+The communion service occurs in a Sunday morning service with the bread and cup.

 The Virgin Birth